LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/Protecting-customer-data.md

 In case your encryption is turned Off (or you not sure if you have the Encryption feature enabled) - please contact your CSM/Support to activate the encryption feature.

 **When will you get it?**
 We will start rolling out to customers early February 2021.
-Rollout should be finalized by Mid-March if all goes well.
+Rollout should be finalized by the end of Q1.

 ## Application Layer
 Account data can only be accessed through the web-based console or LivePerson API’s.